 ~ Reciprocate the gift.

 Pruning a green tree branch, if done properly, can increase the health and longevity of the tree, as the elements are not always the best stewards.
 Good pruning is both a science and an art, the fundamentals of which, if you're capable of making a flute, you're certainly capable of practicing.² Some folks might think that downed wood is free for the taking, since it has died.
 It is, however, no more a gift and no more free or ethical to gather than a green branch pruned directly from the tree.
 That "dead" branch is still a very important part of life, playing essential roles in the ecosystem in which it is found.
-It may be a source of food and housing for countless insects.
-It may be providing shelter for small creatures such as wood frogs, salamanders, lizards, and snakes.
-It may be serving as a protective nursery for sprouting plants.
-It may be a place for turtles and other reptiles to sun themselves.
-It may be recycling its nutrients back into the soil as well as helping to stabilize that soil, reducing erosion by wind, rain and melting snow.
+She may be a source of food and housing for countless insects.
+She may be providing shelter for small creatures such as wood frogs, salamanders, lizards, and snakes.
+She may be serving as a protective nursery for sprouting plants.
+She may be a place for turtles and other reptiles to sun themselves.
+She may be recycling her nutrients back into the soil as well as helping to stabilize that soil, reducing erosion by wind, rain and melting snow.
 In streams and lakes, downed wood, or driftwood, may be providing shelter for fish, the insects and algae living in that wood providing food for many water dwelling creatures.³

 So whether one is gathering downed or green wood, it aught to be practiced with awareness and sensitivity to the whole environment from which the wood is taken and with knowledge of the ecological laws and legal regulations governing the area the wood is in.
 An honorable harvest includes reciprocation, so you'll want to give something in exchange, out of gratitude to the tree or spirit of the place from which you've gathered--some cornmeal or tobacco or a sip of water or a prayer.
 All life is sacred.
 And as John Muir wrote, “When we try to pick out anything by itself, we find it hitched to everything else in the universe.”
 With a good heart then, and while leaving as light a footprint as you can, gather ye branches while ye may!